-The RDN requires dietitian nutritionists to complete a minimum of a bachelor’s degree and a Dietetic Internship (DI), which consists of at least 1,200 hours of supervised experience.
-Students may complete both criteria at once through a coordinated program, or they may finish their required coursework and degree before applying for an internship.
-In order to maintain the RDN credential, dietitians and nutritionists who have earned it must complete 75 continuing professional education credits within a designated number of years.
+The RDN requires dietitian nutritionists to complete a minimum of a bachelor’s degree and a Dietetic Internship (DI), which includes supervised experience.
+Students may complete both criteria at once through a coordinated program, or they may finish their degree before applying for an internship.
+In order to maintain the RDN credential, dietitians and nutritionists must complete continuing professional education credits within a designated number of years.
 Beginning in 2024, education requirements will increase to a master’s degree.

 Compassion.
 Dietitians and nutritionists must be caring and empathetic when helping clients address health and dietary issues and any related emotions.

 Listening skills.
 Dietitians and nutritionists must listen carefully to understand clients’ goals and concerns.
 They may work with other healthcare workers as part of a team to improve the health of a client, and they need to listen to team members when creating nutrition plans.

 Organizational skills.
 Dietitians and nutritionists must prepare and maintain many types of records for multiple clients.
 Self-employed dietitians and nutritionists may need to schedule appointments, manage employees, and bill insurance companies in addition to maintaining client files.